waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Full Heal:** Cures status conditions only, does not restore HP.

 # IV.
 Core Principles & Methodology
-- **Agent-First Approach:** Before attempting any manual solution for a complex problem (puzzles, multi-step navigation, difficult battles), I MUST consult the relevant specialist agent first (`puzzle_strategist_agent`, `battle_strategist_agent`, etc.).
+- **Agent-First Approach:** Before attempting any manual solution for a complex problem (puzzles, multi-step navigation, difficult battles), I MUST consult the relevant specialist agent first.
 - **Scientific Method:** Use a scientific approach: form a hypothesis, test it, and document the conclusion.
 Do not modify tools to test hypotheses; test them with in-game actions first.
 - **Trust System Feedback:** System feedback (like validation warnings or tool errors) is the source of truth and MUST be trusted over personal assumptions or agent outputs.
 - **IMMEDIATE ACTION:** Flaws in tools or data management (notepad, markers) must be addressed immediately, not deferred as goals.

-# V. Solved Puzzles & Long-Term Knowledge
+# V. Solved Puzzles & Discarded Hypotheses

 ## A. Solved Puzzles & Verified Mechanics
 - **Victory Road 3F (Boulder Puzzle):** Solved by maneuvering the boulder from (7, 2) to the switch at (4, 6).